-- Created in 1977 by merging the Toll Bridge Authority (1937) and the Highway Commission (1951), along with the new Department of Transportation. - Restructured in 2005 and 2006 as an independent, Governor-appointed public forum to research and develop transportation policy statewide.
+• Created in 1977 at the same time as the Department of Transportation was created.
+The Commission merged the former Toll Bridge Authority (1937) and the former Highway Commission (1951).

+- Restructured in 2005 and 2006 as an independent, Governor-appointed public forum to research and develop transportation policy statewide.
 Prior to that time, the Commission was responsible for hiring the Secretary of Transportation, detailed administrative oversight of WSDOT and its program delivery, and approval of the WSDOT biennial budget and legislative policy packages. - Seven members appointed to six-year terms by the Governor and confirmed by the Senate.
 The Governor (or designee) and the Secretary of Transportation sit as nonvoting members. - Includes four members from Western Washington and three members from Eastern Washington.
 No more than two members may be from any one county.
 Members serve part-time. - Website: www.wstc.wa.gov

 - The Commission provides a public forum for transportation policy development and functions.
-It reviews and evaluates how the entire transportation system works across the state. - Adopts a comprehensive and balanced 20-year statewide transportation plan that reflects the priorities of government and addresses local, regional and statewide needs (RCW 47.01071). - Recommends policy changes and areas for improvement in its policy studies and in its Annual Report. - Sets fares and tolls for ferries, bridges and highways (RCW 47.56.030(1)(b) and RCW 47.56.805 820). - Oversees development of the Transportation Innovative Partnerships Program (sometimes referred to as the public-private partnership program) (Chapter 47.76 RCW). - Other ongoing policy tasks include: - Review possible additions, deletions or changes to the state highway system and forward findings and recommendations to the Legislature. - Review ferry operational strategies to ensure full utilization of existing assets and, jointly with the department, recommend improvements to the legislature - Naming state transportation facilities (RCW 47.01.420 425).
+It reviews and evaluates how the entire transportation system works across the state. - Adopts a comprehensive and balanced 20-year statewide transportation plan that reflects the priorities of government and addresses local, regional and statewide needs (RCW 47.01.071). - Recommends policy changes and areas for improvement in its policy studies and in its Annual Report. - Sets fares and tolls for ferries, bridges and highways (RCW 47.56.030(1)(b) and RCW 47.56.805 820). - Oversees development of the Transportation Innovative Partnerships Program (sometimes referred to as the public-private partnership program) (Chapter 47.46 RCW). - Other ongoing policy tasks include: - Reviewing possible additions, deletions or changes to the state highway system and forward findings and recommendations to the Legislature. - Reviewing ferry operational strategies to ensure full utilization of existing assets and, jointly with the department, recommend improvements to the legislature - Naming state transportation facilities (RCW 47.01.420 425). - Road Usage Charge Project.

-- Total appropriation: \$3.6 million - Revenue appropriated from the Motor Vehicle Account (State) and the Multimodal Transportation Account (State)
+- Total appropriation: \$3.3 million - Revenue appropriated from the Motor Vehicle Account (State), Motor Vehicle Account (Federal) and the Multimodal Transportation Account (State)